wangzdev/simple-deep-RL-code-examples/readMe.md

 if it still fails,check if the python version is too high .In my case ,I use python=3.10

-## if you want to use the trained model to play game and record game video
+## if you want to use the trained model to play atari game and record video
 pip install numpy matplotlib imageio imageio-ffmpeg moviepy jupyter notebook

 the .ipynb file shows how do this